 The process typically takes two to five business days.
 However, the timeline depends on how many applications came in ahead of yours and whether you provided enough information to process the application without delay.

 What do I need to open a merchant account?

 You should have a business checking account, an Employer Identification Number from the IRS, financial documents showing responsible spending and upward growth, a business plan, and any other documents required by the account processor.

 What are merchant account services?

-Merchant account services include the hardware and software your company needs to process non-cash payments.
+Merchant account services include the hardware and software your company needs to process payments.
 Your merchant account provider works with you from the point of sale to the settlement of your account and disbursement of funds.

 Can I use one merchant account for all forms of payment?